Back

 The satisfaction of finishing a piece that once seemed impossible is so worth it.
 It reminds us that the creative process is not always smooth, but with resilience, it can lead to deep fulfillment.

-In a recent interview with Amie Kelson, host of Creative Life Redesign, we explored how art fosters resilience.
+In my interview with Amie Kelson, host of Creative Life Redesign, we explored how art fosters resilience.

 creative life redesign pic